Athlete dies during St. George Ironman competition

-ST GEORGE, Utah (ABC4 News) – An athlete competing in the Ironman 70.3 North American Championship in St. George died during the swimming portion of the triathlon.
+ST GEORGE, Utah (ABC4) – An athlete competing in the Ironman 70.3 North American Championship in St. George died during the swimming portion of the triathlon.

 The Ironman Group confirmed the athlete died in a news release issued at the end of the race on Saturday, according to St. George News.